-MyProjectorLamps does NOT re-lamp projector lamps.
-Projector lamp re-lamping is NOT recommended by MyProjectorLamps or by any audio/ visual professionals.
+MPLAMPS.CO.UK will NOT re-lamp projector lamps.
+Projector lamp re-lamping is NOT recommended by MPLAMPS.CO.UK or by any audio/ visual professionals.

-There are several risks involved in purchasing a re-lamped bulb, including severely decreased lamp life, LCD panel or image damage due to inconsistent burning temperatures and possible permanent damage to your projector.
+Several risks are involved in purchasing a re-lamped bulb, including severely decreased lamp life, LCD panel or image damage due to inconsistent burning temperatures and possible permanent damage to your projector.

 What is Re-lamping?

-Re-lamping is the replacement of the ARC tube that sits inside the projector lamp's quartz globe.
-Re-lamping companies will hollow out the ceramic base that holds the old burner in place and then place a new burner inside, setting it in place with extra strength caulking.
+Re-lamping is the replacement of the ARC tube that sits inside a projector lamp's quartz globe.
+Re-lamping companies will hollow out the ceramic base holding the old burner in place and then place a new burner inside, setting it in place with extra strength caulking.

 Why is Re-lamping Dangerous for my Projector?

 The major and globally recognized projector lamp manufacturers are the only companies that make original ARC tubes.
 However, re-lamping companies often source ARC tubes from knock-off manufacturers who make ARC tubes without proper equipment in China.
 The equipment required to manufacture high quality ARC tubes for projector lamps costs millions of dollars and millions more per year to maintain and improve.

 Chinese manufacturers make projector lamps often using cheap methods that don't utilize the proper equipment.
 Low quality ARC tubes limit projector lamp life severely, often running less than 200 hours.
 The harshly diminished lamp life makes the purchase actually more expensive for the customer in the long run.
 By the time a second lamp is purchased, the customer will have spent more than it costs to purchase one high-quality lamp from MPLAMPS.CO.UK.